🔼The name Illyricum: Summary

 🔼The name Illyricum in the Bible

-The name Illyricum (or Illurikon in Greek) belonged to a Roman province that covered roughly the same area as would Yugoslavia in the 20th century: the stretch of coastal country between the eastern tip of modern Italy (Roman Italia) in its north down to the north-western border of modern Greece (Roman Macedonia) in its south.
+The name Illyricum (or Illurikon in Greek) belonged to a Roman province that covered roughly the same area as would Yugoslavia in the 20th century: the stretch of coastal country between the eastern tip of modern Italy (Roman Italia) in its north, and the north-western border of modern Greece (Roman Macedonia) in its south.

 The name Illyricum occurs only once in the Bible, but in a context that may strongly appeal to the imaginative mind: Romans 15:19, where Paul speaks of the power of signs and wonders and his preaching range from Jerusalem unto the "circle" (κυκλω, kuklo) of Illyricum.

 What Paul meant by this isn't immediately clear.
 First, there are no records of him having traveled west of Macedonia on land.
-But second, the province of Illyricum had ceased to exist in 10 AD, as consequence of the most traumatic event for Rome in two centuries.
-Well get to the details below, but for now let's establish that to mention touring Illyricum in the first century AD was like mentioning the sweeping vista from the Twin Towers in ours.
+But second, classical writers of Paul's time appear to have avoided the use of the name Illyricum (the province of Illyricum may actually have ceased to exist), ultimately as consequence of the most traumatic event for Rome in two centuries.
+We'll get to the details below, but for now let's establish that to mention touring Illyricum in the first century AD was like mentioning the sweeping vista from the Twin Towers in ours.

 It could be that Paul meant to say that he journeyed through Macedonia in a circle that bordered on (former) Illyricum, but that seems a touch elaborate and unnecessary insensitive to his Roman audience.
 Much more likely is that he meant to say something that would not have been appreciated by any potential snooping Roman official, and thus hid it in poetic code.